 Procedures

 Participants are required to obtain a specified amount of research credits or do an alternative assignment.
 They voluntarily signed up to take this study and were presented with a link that took them to the online study.
 Participants will first began by completing the need for cognition, social desirability, and locus of control covariate scales, subsequently proceeding to the experiment portion of this study.
-Participants receive a case adapted from Johnson (2014) and were randomly assigned into either the social media context condition, an online news article context, or a condition that presents participants with both of these formats.
+Participants received a case adapted from Johnson (2014) and were randomly assigned into either the social media context condition, an online news article context, or a condition that presents participants with both of these formats.
 After reading the case, participants then engaged in answering the dependent variables (DVs) of this study which will include the semantically-differentiated perceptions of MI scales developed by Barnett et al. (1999) as well as the six open-ended cues which act to address participants issue recognition, sensemaking, and overall quality of EDM.

 After completing this portion of the experiment, participants completed the IPIP scale addressing their personality based on the FFM and the NPI-16 which is a measure of narcissism.
 Participants proceeded to complete the remaining covariate measures including demographics, moral identity, and three social media scales (engagement in ethical issues on SM, ethical influences on attitudes, exposure to ethical information).
 Participants received their respective compensation at the end of the experiment.